Creating money systems that work

 Related article: The power of Pay yourself first

 This means that whatever is in my account the day after payday is meant for groceries and entertainment, I don’t have to worry about accidentally spending my hydro money on shoes!
-I have a slush fund and a contingency fund for unexpected expenses but neither of them are connected to my debit card so I can’t be tempted into splurging – sometimes the best systems are the ones that protect us from ourselves!
+I have a slush fund and a contingency fund for unexpected expenses but neither of them is connected to my debit card so I can’t be tempted into splurging – sometimes the best systems are the ones that protect us from ourselves!

-For the active investors who prefer to build their own portfolios there are systems you can put in place that will automatically rebalance your portfolio at given intervals, helping you “buy low and sell high” no matter how the markets are performing.
+For the active investors who prefer to build their own portfolios, there are systems you can put in place that will automatically rebalance your portfolio at given intervals, helping you “buy low and sell high” no matter how the markets are performing.

 Related article: Understanding the art of rebalancing your portfolio

 For me, the money systems I’ve put in place, are intended to make sure I’m consistently paying myself first, building a buffer zone and staying on top of my bills.
 I’m very aware of how my own money psychology can trip me up if I’m not paying attention or get too busy and so I’ve tried to create systems that compensate for the areas where I’m likely to get off track.
-Even though each person’s goals, motivators and circumstances are individual, we can each create money systems that help us stay on track and make getting to our goals a little easier.
+Even though each person’s goals, motivators, and circumstances are individual, we can each create money systems that help us stay on track and make getting to our goals a little easier.

 What money systems do you use to help you reach your financial goals?